The CLIO (Columbia Libraries Information Online) Quicksearch widget

 and on the Columbia University Libraries home page at library.columbia.edu:

 CLIO contains several different sections.
-If you use the Quicksearch widget without making a selection on at its left-hand end, you get results from five subsections of CLIO:
+If you use the Quicksearch widget without making a selection from the drop-down menu at the left-hand end, you get results from five subsections of CLIO:

 - The Catalog (books, journals, online resources, videos, and more)